 *This programme is subject to possible change, but start and finish times will not alter.

 James Innerdale is an architect specialising in the repair, conservation and adaptation of historic buildings in Cumbria and the Yorkshire Dales.
 He was awarded the SPAB Scholarship in 1996 and subsequently worked as the Society’s Northern Officer.
 Having returned to architectural practice James continued to be involved with the SPAB as a corresponding member of the technical panel and voluntary caseworker.
 From 2013 to 2017 he worked part time as Technical Officer for the SPAB’s Maintenance Co-operatives Project developing and providing the training resources for volunteers working with Places of Worship and continues to deliver the SPAB's Faith in Maintenance training.
 James also provides heritage skills training for a range of organisations aimed at professionals, contractors and homeowners.

-Prior to the training participants will be asked to watch two introductory screencasts, which are available here:
+Prior to the training participants will be asked to watch two introductory screencasts, which are available below.

 How to book

-Please click on the following links to book your place
+Where the course is open, click on the links below to book via eventbrite.

 - 09 May 2018 – Bournville (closed)

 - 05 September 2018 (closed)

 - 15 November 2018 - West Dean (near Chichester) (closed)